Install Enhanced Imply Private on Google Kubernetes Engine (beta)

 Enter the number corresponding to the region that you want to use for the deployment, and press enter.

-Next you will be prompted whether to create a new VPC to use, or to use an existing VPC, and will be asked details about the CIDR block to use for the deployment.
+Next you are asked whether to create a new VPC or to use an existing VPC.
 This is the network that the Imply deployment will use when deploying resources.

-access resources that cannot otherwise be access you can
+access resources that could not otherwise be accessed) you can

 select an existing VPC.